MongoBongo132/Media-Cycler/README.md

 Any issues or bugs you see, I'll try to get at any really broken ones, no promises.
 Any features your thinking of, same thing.
 If I like it then I'll do it when I can.
 God speed.

+Also sorry about the sped through gif, needed the video to be 30 seconds or less lol.

 # Media Cycler

 A SillyTavern extension that cycles through background images and videos in its own window while you chat.
 Add a home list or per-character lists, control playback, and use movable or fullscreen modes.